bjoern-janson/adaptive-evolutionary-dynamics/theory/adaptive_depth.md

 It changes the process used to find answers.

-The adaptive target becomes:

-\[
-\boxed{
-\text{search process}
-}
-\]

 ---

 # D₂ — Generator Adaptation

 ## Definition

-Feedback modifies the mechanisms that produce search and solution-generation processes.
+Feedback modifies the mechanisms that produce search processes.

-\[
+$$
 \boxed{
 G_{m,t+1}
 =
 f(G_{m,t},G_{s,t},M_t,O_t)
 }
-\]
+$$

-The system improves the machinery responsible for producing better methods.
+The system improves the machinery that generates methods.

 ---